llvm/llvm-project/llvm/docs/LangRef.rst

 """"""""""

 The '``llvm.vp.add``' intrinsic performs integer addition (:ref:`add <i_add>`)
-of the first and second vector argument on each enabled lane.
+of the first and second vector arguments on each enabled lane.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.

 Examples: